Magnitus-/ExpressUser/README.md

 - For a shortcut:

-The dev-dependencies contains a complete stack for an out-of-the-box solution, minus the method handling of html forms.
+The dev-dependencies in the express-user-local project contain a complete stack for an out-of-the-box solution, minus the method handling of html forms.

 Example
 =======